Quick Amigurumi Bee Tutorial for Beginners

 DIY Christmas Crochet Basket Tutorial

-These baskets are super versatile.
-You can swap the colours to suit your own style and add whatever decorations you choose, here I have chosen to add a sweet wooden snowflake, but ribbons, bows and bells would look just as good.
+These baskets are easy to make.
+You can swap the colours to suit your own style and add whatever decorations you choose, here I have chosen to add a sweet wooden snowflake, but labels, ribbons, bows and bells would look just as good.
 The best bit about these baskets is the wooden base.

 The wooden base makes this a super quick make and means the basket has a great shape and is sturdy…all good elements for a useful basket to have.
 You will find bases in all sorts of shapes and sizes on lots of different shopping sites.
 I got mine from Etsy, as I like to support small business owners when I can.
 Take a look here to get started

-I would just like to talk about your choice of yarn or cord for a moment also.
+I would just like to talk about your choice of yarn or cord.
 I purchased several versions before I settled on one I was happy with.
 Some were too splitty, or dull, or just didn’t crochet well.
 I highly recommend using this 5mm braided recycled cotton cord because it is economical, comes in a great colour range and is easy to work with.

 Pattern notes